logo

 Foos Whitelaw, who served as decorative arts consultant to Historic Charleston

-Foundation, supervised the project at 59 Smith, just as she did with several other
+Foundation supervised the project at 59 smith,just as she did with several other such efforts of woodwards

 Less than six months after the Woodwards’ January 1964 purchase of 59 Smith,